 - 4 ounces cream cheese, softened

-- 3 Strips thick cut cooked bacon crumbled
+- 3 strips thick-cut bacon, cooked and crumbled

 - Clean mushrooms with a damp paper towel.
-Chop extremely fine, discarding tough end of stems.
+Finely chop each mushroom, discarding the tough ends of stems.

 - Heat oil in a large skillet over medium heat.
 Add garlic and chopped mushroom to the skillet.
 Fry until any moisture has disappeared, taking care not to burn the garlic.
 Set aside to cool.

-- Once cooled, stir cream cheese, bacon, parmesan cheese, black pepper, onion powder, and cayenne pepper together.
+- Once cooled, stir in the cream cheese, bacon, parmesan cheese, black pepper, onion powder, and cayenne pepper with the mushrooms.

-- Open butterflied chicken breasts and scoop 2 tablespoons of the cream cheese mixture into the fold, spread evenly keeping away from the edges of the chicken. (optional: secure the fold with a toothpick)
+- Open butterflied chicken breasts and scoop 2 tablespoons of the mushroom and cream cheese mixture into the fold, spread evenly keeping away from the edges of the chicken.
+(Optional: Secure the fold with a toothpick.)

-Add 1 tablespoon olive oil, 1 tablespoon butter, and 2 tablespoon lime juice to a skillet, cook over medium heat.
+- Add 1 tablespoon olive oil, 1 tablespoon butter, and 2 tablespoons lime juice to a skillet, cook over medium heat.
 Once the oil mixture starts to sizzle, add the chicken to the pan.

-Cook each side 8-10 minutes and then flip.
-Repeat with opposite side.
+- Cook each side for 8-10 minutes and then flip.
 Use the pan juices to baste the chicken during the cooking process.
 (Note: Cooking time will vary based on the size of the chicken breast.
 Using a meat thermometer is always recommended.
-The chicken should be 165 °F when fully cooked)
+The chicken should be 165 °F when fully cooked.)